You can study a 100% online course for a human resources (HR) management degree.

 Getting an online masters degree is a way to become a human resources (HR) manager or give your existing HR career a boost.

-- Masters programs are open to university graduates with a business degree.
+- Masters programs are open to people with a business degree.

-- If you don't have a relevant degree, you may be able to start with a pathway course (graduate certificate).
+- If you don't have a business degree, you may be able to start with a graduate certificate course (which could have more relaxed entry requirements).